 As expansion moved West, Stagecoach Routes were formed to supply the needs in those areas.
 The government in Washington became involved by offering contracts to move the mail.
-First steamships had contracts to get the mail West, through the Panama Canal.
+First steamships had contracts to get the mail West, which took quite a deal of time.
 Then entrepreneur George Chorpenning entered into an overland contract in 1854, using horse and mule transport.
 Before long he began using wagons also.9

 In mid 1857 a stagecoach company now secured a contract: the California Stage Company owned by James Birch.
 He met some logistics difficulties.
 But the operation ended after Birch drowned in a ship-wreck later that year.9